abuonomo/ollama-villagers-mod/README.md

 You can not choose which villager has which personality, but as long as you don't modify the personalities, a given villager will always have the same personality, even after a server restart.
 ## Known shortcomings
 - Conversation histories are lost after a server restart.
-- Error handling is very poor (this mod was made in an afternoon) and may lead to server crashes (I have not experienced any yet).
+- Error handling is very poor (this mod was made in two afternoons) and may lead to server crashes (I have not experienced any yet).
 - The text display might behave poorly if the Ollama server is very slow.
 - Talking to a villager that is already talking will lead to its conversation history being ordered in the wrong way.
 - Villagers are not aware of their environment, unless told by the player (maybe a cool feature to add later).